-Virginia Lakes is one of the Eastern High Sierra's most accessible jumping off points.
+Mount Olsen rises just southeast of the Virginia Lakes Trailhead; one of the Eastern High Sierra's most accessible jumping off points.
 The trailhead leading into the back country is 9,800'.
-The area is dotted with numerous lakes and surrounded by a horseshoe cirque of 11-12,000' peaks that can each be done in a day or less.
+The area is dotted with numerous lakes and surrounded by a horseshoe cirque of 11-12,000' peaks.

-The views over Lundy and Lake Canyons and the peaks beyond are outstanding.
+The views over Lundy Canyon and the peaks beyond are outstanding.
 All the peaks in the area are excellent for skiing as well.

 From the junction with Hwy.
 120, go north 12 miles on Hwy.
 395 to Conway Summit, 8,143', (the highest pass of Hwy 395 in the eastern Sierra).